 - High temperature (fever) which may cause shivers.

-- Feeling sick (nausea), being sick (vomiting) and/or diarrhoea.
+- Feeling sick (nausea) and/or being sick (vomiting).

 - Blood in the urine.